 Outside of special circumstances, you may also consider incorporating reviews of your legal process maps into other standard review periods annually.
 Even if you don’t think your process changed, glancing at your map may spark a realization about how operations have shifted.

 Exigent Wants to Help Your Legal Department Process Map Better and Faster

 Exigent aids the busy and resource-constricted needs of GCs and their legal departments through various key legal operations.
 We believe in taking the time to understand a legal department by identifying its structure via legal process mapping and automation.
 By taking on the burden of this administrative task for our clients, we can offer customized solutions in contract management, eDiscovery, and a host of other workflows vital to a legal department’s success.
 Find out what makes us unique as an ALSP and schedule a consultation with our representatives today.

 Also, visit our Organization, Automation and Workflow Management page to take your legal workflow project from idea to reality.

 About the Author: Exigent is an Alternative Legal Services Provider (ALSP) breaking industry boundaries and raising the bar for data-driven decision-making.
 With a powerful combination of technology, legal expertise, and business acumen, Exigent creates expert solutions that drive better legal and business outcomes for law firms and corporations.
 Exigent delivers scale, expertise, and insights that generate bigger returns for CLM – Contract Lifecycle Management, Legal Spend Management, e-Billing, Due Diligence, Document Review, eDiscovery and Litigation Support, Commercial Services, Regulatory & Compliance, Outsourced Legal Administration, and Legal Tech Design.
-Follow us on LinkedIn and Twitter to transform the way you do legal.

 About the Author: